Why do dogs have wet noses?

 When you take your dog for their daily walk, you’ll probably have noticed just how much they love to explore.
 Whether it’s digging their nose into a muddy puddle or running through the grass, any moisture in their surroundings can be absorbed by their nose.

-This may be the reason as to why your pet has a wetter nose than usual when they’ve been outdoors.
+This may be the reason as to why their nose is a little wetter than usual when they’ve been outdoors.

 Temperature control

-If your dog has just completed strenuous activity such as a lap around the park, their nose may be wetter than usual.
+If your dog has just completed strenuous activity such as a lap around the park, their nose may get damp.
 This is because there are sweat glands that are situated within their snout and after tough exercise, a tiny amount of sweat can be emitted through their nose.

 This helps a dog to control their temperature effectively as when they become too hot, it’s an effective way for them to release moisture and cool down.